Azure/azure-sphere-gallery/HeapTracker/README.md

 ### How to report an issue

-If you run into an issue with this script, please open a GitHub issue against this repo.
+If you run into an issue with this library, please open a GitHub issue within this repo.

 ## Contributing